-Education and information should be integrated into any programme to inform and educate students on academic misconduct, what they are, how they are detected and what penalties are incurred.
+Education and information should be integrated into any programme to inform and educate students on academic misconduct i.e. what it is, how it is detected and what penalties are incurred.

-The University subscribes to online plagiarism checker TurnitinUK.
-A score above 20% may point towards plagiarism but professional judgement must be applied and care taken to interpret the results correctly.
+The University subscribes to the online plagiarism checker TurnitinUK.
+A score above 20% may point towards plagiarism, but professional judgement must be applied and care must be taken to interpret the results correctly.

 🔗 Dive into more detail on Academic Misconduct in the QUB Assessment Handbook

 All examiners, including external examiners, should be able to easily determine what and how marks have been allocated to an individual item of assessment.